oteropaula/oteropaula/README.md

 Hi there!
 I’m **Paula**, a passionate tech enthusiast currently studying **Computer Science** at Faculty of Computer and Information Science, University of Ljubljana, as part of the Erasmus programme.
-I’m particularly interested in information security, with a focus on both technical systems and the human aspects of security, including how user behavior, usability, and awareness influence overall security.
+I’m particularly interested in information and organisation security, with a focus on both technical systems and the human aspects of security, including how user behavior, usability, and awareness influence overall security.

-Alongside my studies, I've had the opportunity to:
+Alongside my studies, I have gained hands-on experience by:
-- Work as a **Specialist COE** in the Large Companies Office, managing critical banking operations, international transfers, and direct communication with clients.
+- Serving as a **Specialist at the Center of Enterprise Operations (COE)** at Banco Sabadell, managing critical operations for large enterprise clients, processing international transfers and maintaining direct client relations.
-- Provide **technical support** and review hardware/software for professors at the **Centro de Formación Permanente**, ensuring smooth operation of IT systems.
+- Acting as an **IT Support Technician** at the Polytechnic University of Valencia, overseeing hardware/software setup and ensuring reliable operation of IT systems.

 ### Let’s connect!
 - [LinkedIn](https://www.linkedin.com/in/paulaoteropaños)
----